Medication Search - Dupixent

 Each mL of clear, slightly opalescent, colourless-to-pale-yellow, sterile, preservative-free solution, contains 175 mg of dupilumab.
 Nonmedicinal ingredients: L-arginine hydrochloride, L-histidine, polysorbate 80, sodium acetate, sucrose, and water for injection, adjusted to pH 5.9 with acetic acid.

-How should I use the Dupixent medication?
+How should I use Dupixent?

 The starting dose of dupilumab for adults is 600 mg injected subcutaneously (under the skin).
 After the first dose, 300 mg is injected subcutaneously every 2 weeks.